Cabana/jquery.cabana.sayt/README.markdown

   data: [function] // A function that returns the JSON object sent along with the request.
 It gets the element passed as argument.
 Default is { query: <input value> }

+  enterPressedHandler: [function] // A function that will be called when the user hits the enter key while having a selection made.
+By default this will go to the link of the selection but you can customize this.
+The function will be passed the selected element and the event that was triggered.
+See the more_options.html for an example.

 });
 ```